StockSharp/doc/en/topics/api/graphical_user_interface/trading/new_order_creation.md

 ![GUI OrderWindow](../../../../images/gui_orderwindow.png)

-If the connection supports the registering a conditional order (stop\-loss, take\-profit), then in this window you can register a conditional order with advanced conditions by setting the **Advanced conditions** flag.
+If the connection supports registering a conditional order (stop\-loss, take\-profit), then in this window you can register a conditional order with advanced conditions by setting the **Advanced conditions** flag.

 **Basic properties**